bitnami/charts/bitnami/dataplatform-bp2/README.md

 The above command deploys the data platform with Kafka with 3 nodes (replicas).

-In case you need to deploy the data platform with Wavefront Observability Framework for all the applications (Kafka/Spark/Elasticsearch/Logstash) in the data platform, you can specify the 'enabled' parameter using the `--set <component>.metrics.enabled=true` argument to `helm install`.
+In case you need to deploy the data platform with Tanzu Observability Framework for all the applications (Kafka/Spark/Elasticsearch/Logstash) in the data platform, you can specify the 'enabled' parameter using the `--set <component>.metrics.enabled=true` argument to `helm install`.
 For Example,

 ```console
 $ helm install my-release bitnami/dataplatform-bp2 \